Different types of vaginal suppositories on a light blue surface

 You'll usually know when a yeast infection begins.
 You start itching around your vagina, it burns when you pee or have intercourse, and a messy discharge that looks like curd stains your underwear.
 These symptoms can be unpleasant, but thankfully they are easy to diagnose and treat!

-As soon as you start to experience these symptoms, contact our doctors and professional team at wisp for an online consultation.
-Without having to leave your home to go to the doctor or visit a clinic, our licensed doctors will go over your symptoms with you and ask you questions about your lifestyle and sexual and medical history while you remain in the privacy of your own home.
-Based on the information you share with them, our doctors will prescribe the proper medication and we'll ship it to you in discreet packaging.
+As soon as you start to experience these symptoms, contact our medical providers at Wisp for an online consultation.
+Without having to leave your home to go to the doctor in person or visit a clinic, our licensed medical providers will go over your symptoms with you and ask you questions about your lifestyle and sexual and medical history while you remain in the privacy of your own home.
+Based on the information you share with them, our providers will prescribe the proper medication and we'll ship it to you in discreet packaging.
 This way, no one needs to know you have a yeast infection or are taking medication for it.

 How to Treat a Yeast Infection

-The best way to treat a yeast infection is by following the wisp doctors' advice and recommendations for taking the medicine prescribed for you.
+The best way to treat a yeast infection is by following the wisp providers' advice and recommendations for taking the medicine prescribed for you.

 How Do You Prevent a Yeast infection?